 Marketing Related Personal Data Processing

 We may collect information from you online in a number of ways, such as through the use of our website.
-Certain sections of our website invite you to request publications, newsletters and alerts, subscribe to receive invitations to events, seminars and webinars, take part in client surveys and to receive firm announcements.
+Certain sections of our website, including our blogs, invite you to request publications, newsletters and alerts, subscribe to receive invitations to events, seminars and webinars, take part in client surveys and to receive firm announcements.
 If you do so, we may collect your name, business email address, job title, organisation name and company address.
 If you attend any events, seminars and webinars we host, we may make recordings of your image and any contributions you make at those events.
 We consider that the collection of this personal data is necessary to pursue our legitimate interests in a way which might reasonably be expected as part of operating and growing our business and which does not materially impact on your rights, freedom or interests.

 Automated technologies or interactions